Wanted: Creative Director for Guerrilla Tactics 2018

 ‘They hit all the right notes,’ adds Miller.

-Applicants must include a completed proposal form (downloadable from the RIBA job description) for this year’s theme, along with a short CV, submitted to firstname.lastname@example.org, by 1 March 2018.
+Applicants must include a completed proposal form (downloadable from the RIBA job description) for this year’s theme, along with a short CV, submitted to firstname.lastname@example.org.
+Deadline for submissions has been extended to midnight on Sunday 4 March.

 Thanks to David Miller, Director and Principal Architect, David Miller Architects.